-1.3.1 The Group will require additional capital in the future in relation to Phase 2 construction and to realise the Group's further business plan
+1.3.1 The Group will require additional capital in the future in relation to Phase 2 construction and to realise the Group's further business plan, and may also require additional funding in relation to Phase 1.

 When the Group finalizes the design and budget for Phase 2 construction and resolves to move forward with the Phase 2 construction, the Group will incur significant capital expenditures related thereto.
-Due to, among other things, the general price increases due to rising inflation and recent global supply chain disruptions it is difficult for the Company to determine with certainty the amount of capital expenditures related to Phase 2, but the Company's best estimate at the date hereof is a range of USD 275 - 300 million (including approximately USD 90 million which is already incurred and spent).
-The capital expenditures related to Phase 2 are intended to be partly funded with the Group's existing credit facility currently with DNB Bank ASA, New York Branch ("DNB") and Farm Credit of Florida, ACA ("Farm Credit") (the "Credit Facility"), and partly with net proceeds from a forthcoming equity issue (the "Private Placement") and additional funding sources to be identified at a later stage (if and when required).
+Due to, among other things, the general price increases due to rising inflation and recent global supply chain disruptions it is difficult for the Company to determine with certainty the amount of capital expenditures related to Phase 2, but the Company's best estimate at the date hereof is a range of USD 275 - 300 million (including approximately USD 104 million which is already incurred and spent).
+The capital expenditures related to Phase 2 are intended to be partly funded with the Group's existing credit facility with DNB Bank ASA, New York Branch ("DNB Bank") (the "Credit Facility") and additional funding sources to be identified at a later stage (if and when required).